You will complete either a Language Dissertation or Language Investigation.

 Language, Gender and Identity

 Do men and women speak ‘differently’?
 What are the implications of gender-marked lexis?
 How does gender interact with identity?
 And what do we mean by identity, anyway?
 These are some of the questions posed, explored and critiqued throughout the module as we investigate the interface between language, gender and identity using a range of historical and contemporary, spoken and written texts.
+Topics may include: the origins and evolution of language and gender studies; the constructivist approach to gender and identity, and the role of language in the creation of self; the depiction of gender and sexuality in written discourse including popular media and fictional narratives; sites of social conflict, such as ‘exceptional women’ in power, and the performances of identities in non-heteronormative social groups.
 Throughout we assess the possible impacts and implications of gender and identity analysis, and its relevance for the 21st century.

 Discourse and Society